-I’ll be reviewing this hotel (which has plenty of positives) when I return from my holiday, but wanted to describe the poor experience when we arrived on Thursday 29th November.
+I wanted to describe the poor experience when we arrived on Thursday 29th November.

 We booked and paid in full for an Ocean Front Junior Suite with Club Premium, direct with Barcelo where I’m a MyBarcelo mid-tier member.
 This was our second visit to the hotel and we’d previously booked the same level suite.

 On arrival, we were pressured to accept a lower-grade ‘block 1’ ground-floor room.
 It took over two hours before a suitable room was provided and then only after I googled the name of the hotel director and told staff that I was going to call him.
 We eventually got to bed at what was for us 4am.

 I’ve written to the hotel director with a link to this article and will update with the response.